aadilmallick/my-notes-docusaurus/docs/devops/03-intro-devops.md

 ![](https://i.imgur.com/kbWU75p.jpeg)

 Now instead of each team working individually, DevSecOps achieves all three teams working together to achieve their objectives in an automated pipeline.

+#### Silos between business and tech

+IT people take forever to get something done, but that's just because there's a silo between business and IT.

 ### Core guiding principles